nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 1. |connect_kit|
 #.
 Connect to the kit with a terminal emulator (for example, LTE Link Monitor).
 See :ref:`lte_connect` for more information.
 #.
 Reset the development kit.
 #.
-Observe in the terminal window that the development kit starts up in the Secure Partition Manager and that the application starts.
+Observe in the terminal window that the development kit starts up in the Trusted Firmware-M secure firmware and that the application starts.
    This is indicated by the following output::

       *** Booting Zephyr OS build v2.4.0-ncs1-2616-g3420cde0e37b  ***